 - 1. ASIC to run the workload

 - 2. LPDDR4x Chips

 - 3. Power Circuits

 - 4. SMBus EEPROM or on-chip memory to save FRU information, 8bit SMBus address 0xA6 as defined in NVMe Specification.

-FB prefer standalone EEPROM chip that support at least 400kHz speed.
-It shall be accessible right way once 3.3V from golden finger is up. - 5.
-Storage for boot firmware if needed but NAND Flash is not allowed.
+5. Storage for boot firmware if needed but NAND Flash is not allowed.